-uning: Means minor tree work that includes standard pruning practices that only affects the adjacent neighbours to the work and will have little or no detrimental impact on the appearance and/or ecology of the wooded area.
+Low impact pruning Means minor tree work that includes standard pruning practices that only affects the adjacent neighbours to the work and will have little or no detrimental impact on the appearance and/or ecology of the wooded area.
 This work includes regular hedge maintenance where a hedge has been planted on District land or Boulevard.

+Low impact removal

-Iow impact removal: Means the removal of small trees and shrubs up to five (5) meters in height and less than twenty (20) centimetres dbh that only affects the adjacent neighbours and will have little or no detrimental impact on the appearance and/or ecology of the wooded area.
+Means the removal of small trees and shrubs up to five (5) meters in height and less than twenty (20) centimetres dbh that only affects the adjacent neighbours and will have little or no detrimental impact on the appearance and/or ecology of the wooded area.
 This work includes the removal of hedges less than 5 metres tall which are located on the District land or boulevard.

-moderate impact pruning:
+Moderate impact pruning